 YouthCare’s sector-based training programs focus on building specific skills and expertise.
 YouthCare currently offers two programs focused on the construction and customer service sectors.
 These extended programs include more rigorous curriculum and training expectations.
 Upon completion, each cohort hosts a graduation ceremony where the young people and teams celebrate their progress and successes.
 YouthCare’s staff continue to work with graduates as they secure employment in their respective sectors or explore further educational and career pathways.

-YouthCare’s internship and employment placement programs offer young people immediate employment in our local economy where they can explore their interests while gaining essential on-the-job experience.
-Additionally, YouthCare supports employers across the region who are interested in hiring young people experiencing homelessness.
+YouthCare’s internship and employer engagement programs offer young people immediate employment in our local economy where they can explore their interests while gaining essential on-the-job experience.
+YouthCare supports employers across the region who are interested in hiring young people experiencing homelessness.
 Our staff prepare young people for interviews and match them with businesses so they can begin employment immediately.